racheljiang310/dhl/MAIN/meta_rails.md

 ---

-### [OLD] Idea 1: Diagonal Movement (Not my favorite)

-1. Cart 1 is on Track 1, Track 2 next to Track 1
-3. Cart 1 reaches switch area
-4. Cart 1's top Rail 1 detaches from bottom Rail 1, and same thing happens for Rail 2
-5. Rail 1 and Rail 2 converge, one in front of other
-6. Cart 1 moves to Rail 2's top fully, continues vertical movement
-8. Rail 1 and Rail 2 diverge, return to original tracks, back to normal
+### Switching Concept

+1. Rails go in the "unconventional" direction (aka sideways from the rail via hopping on a meta rail)

 ![ROR](https://github.com/user-attachments/assets/18ded2d9-2f01-49f0-98cf-2911a123bb98)

 ---

-### Idea 2: 1-Cart Hovering Roundabouts (A little imaginative, but not impossible)
+### Idea 1: 1-Cart Hovering Roundabouts (A little imaginative, but not impossible)

 1. Cart 1 at intersection, leaves rail track
 3. Cart 1 enters roundabout, where it's momentarily levitating, roundabout locks entry to intersection (1 cart only)